Scientific Misconduct in Research

 The termination of the respondent's institutional employment, by resignation or otherwise, before or after an allegation of possible research misconduct has been reported, will not preclude or terminate the misconduct procedures.

-If the respondent, without admitting to the misconduct, elects to resign his or her position prior to the initiation of an inquiry, but after an allegation has been reported, or during an inquiry or investigation, the inquiry or investigation will proceed.
+If the respondent elects to resign his or her position without admitting to the misconduct after an allegation has been reported, or during an inquiry or investigation, the inquiry or investigation will proceed.
 If the respondent refuses to participate in the process after resignation, the committee will use its best efforts to reach a conclusion concerning the allegations, noting in its report the respondent's failure to cooperate and its effect on the committee's review of all the evidence.

 B. Restoration of the Respondent's Reputation